xaviermerino/ECE2551-SoftHardDesign/MorseBeeper/README.md

 2. **Receivers's UUID:** The receiver's 40-bit UUID.
 Used to verify that message was received by the intended party.

 3. **Payload:** The payload consists of morse code messages that may vary in size.
-Their size cannot exceed 16 characters (since that's the maximum amount we can display in the LCD screen).
-Morse code uses the `'.'` and the `'-'` symbols and we will represent these with zeroes and ones respectively.
+Their size cannot exceed 16 characters (since that's the maximum amount we can display on the LCD screen).
+Morse code uses the **`.`** and the **`-`** symbols and we will represent these with zeroes and ones respectively.
 This allows us to represent each character with a bit instead of a byte.
 We need 2 bytes to represent up to 16 characters.

 4. **Payload Length:** Since a message can vary in length, the payload length tells us how many bits are valid to be interpreted as part of the message.
 We use 1 byte to store the payload's length.